Study Abroad Programs

 London Program

-The London Program offers students the chance to spend the spring semester at Regent's University in the heart of London, choosing from courses in British studies, the arts, humanities, social sciences, business, and a wide range of other basic subjects.
-Taught by British and American faculty members, many of the courses are specifically concerned with British studies or have a special British emphasis.
+The London Program offers students the chance to spend the spring semester at Regent's University in the heart of London, choosing from courses in the arts, humanities, social sciences, business, and a wide range of other basic subjects.
+Students take a combination of courses taught by the UNH faculty-in-residence and Regent’s offerings, while living on the well-positioned campus.
 For more information, visit cola.unh.edu/london.

 The London Experience